rundis/gradle-buster-plugin/README.md

 * busterTest : Will start a buster server, capture defined browsers, run the tests, shutdown browsers and stop the buster server
 * busterAutoTest : Run buster testing in continuous mode .
 Any changes/adds/deletes to files matching glob patterns in the buster.js configuration file will automatically trigger a buster test run.
 Also starts a buster server and captures browsers, before it starts listening for changes.
+* busterSetupWebDrivers : Used by the 2 above to do required driver setup on demand.
+If no setup is needed the task is skipped.

 #### busterTest